 The enemies are all new (apart from the returning Vorticons), but there seems to be a less variety of enemies, although their difficulty range from easy to hard.
 However, unlike the previous game, there isn’t any bosses (although some of the later levels have an abundance of the harder enemies, but that’s about it).
 I particularly abhor the Vorticon Elite soldiers and Youths.

 So let’s move to Episode 3.
-I’ll come back to Episode 2 later on the conclusion:
+I’ll come back to Episode 2 later on in the conclusion:

 After destroying the Vorticon Mothership weapons, it returns defeated to the Vorticon home planet, Vorticon VI, where Keen must go to confront the Vorticons’ leader, The Grand Intellect, and stop the Vorticon invasion once and for all (needless to say that all the Vorticons are expecting him, hence the title Keen Must Die!)